akashp3128/resume-website/TWELVEDATA-INTEGRATION.md

 The integration combines the reliability of our MongoDB-backed architecture with the real-time capabilities of Twelvedata:

-- **Primary Data Source**: Twelvedata websocket for real-time price updates
+- **Real-time Data**: Twelvedata websocket for live price updates
+- **Historical Data**: Twelvedata REST API for comprehensive historical price data
 - **Fallback Mechanism**: Automatic fallback to yfinance if Twelvedata unavailable
-- **Historical Data**: MongoDB storage for historical price tracking
+- **Persistence**: MongoDB storage for caching and tracking
 - **Performance**: Background thread handling for websocket connection
 - **Resilience**: Graceful degradation if API limits are reached

+## How It Works

+### Real-time Price Updates (Websocket)
+1. When the server starts, it establishes a websocket connection to Twelvedata
+2. Price updates are received in real-time and stored in MongoDB
+3. Client requests are served from the most recent data

+### Historical Data (REST API)
+1. When a client requests historical data, the server first checks Twelvedata
+2. The data is fetched using the `/time_series` REST endpoint
+3. Results are cached in MongoDB for future requests
+4. If Twelvedata is unavailable, the server falls back to MongoDB cache or yfinance

 ## Configuration Options